TyrangYang/TyrangYang_blog/content/posts/css.md

 The position property specifies the type of positioning method used for an element.

+you have `top left bottom right` to set the position

 There are five different position values:

--   static
+-   static: default
+-   relative: relative to normal position
--   relative
+-   absolute: target wherever position inside of a relative element (
--   fixed
--   absolute
+-   fixed: fix to browser window
 -   sticky

 ## color